I manage Apple's advertising platform in France.

 I live in Paris with my wife and two kids.
-I also love experimenting new ways to create meaningful connections between people through technology.
+And I love to experiment new ideas to create meaningful connections between people through technology.

 I've been in the digital advertising business for the last 10 years working for companies like Sony, Google or lastly Apple.
-I help brands and their agencies deliver inspiring creative concepts and solid media strategies worldwide.
+I help big brands and their agencies deliver inspiring creative concepts and solid media strategies on desktop and mobile devices.
+Learn more about me on LinkedIn.

-I'm also passionate about technology and product design.
-I recently studied UX design at Les Gobelins and started to learn coding to turn some of my ideas into life.
-Most of them focus on bringing us closer to the things and people we love.
+I also have a strong passion for technology & product design.
+I recently studied UX design at Les Gobelins and started to learn coding to turn some of my ideas into life in my (rare) spare time.
+All of these projects focus on bringing us closer to the things and people we love.

 Current issue: I'm frustrated with the tools available to share content on the web.
 Why do we need to share entire pages or articles when oftentimes, only fractions of them are actually interesting or relevant?